Mardiat-Iman/Codecademy-Data-Science-Path-/README.md

 # Codecademy-Data-Science-Path-
 This repository represents and shows my journey through the Codecademy Data Science Path.
-It includes notebooks which focus on different concepts that were/are being learnt.
+It includes notebooks which focus on different concepts that were learnt.
-This README will also be updated as I update the repo and advance in the path.
 Note: not all notebooks/files added will show every project done or concept learnt in the path, as some were done in the Codecademy interface.
-I'm going to include the data files in folders with the code so its easier to run

 **DATA ANALYSIS**
 1. Frida Project-made use of basic Python knowledge